-ΤΟΡΙΣ RELEVANT ELEMENTS IMPACT WHERE THE IMPACT HAPPENS IN THE VALUE CHAIN IMPACT MATERIALITY FINANCIAL MATERIALITY Fight and adaptation to climate change Climate change (e.g. extreme events) produces impacts on the operational continuity of the organisation - ۲ Institutional policies related to climate change promote regulations that have strategic and operational implications on the company - • IAL The market is progressively demanding a "zero-emission" product, which can lead to both advantages and disadvantages for the business - + ENVIKONMENIAL Energy The energy management reflects on the operating costs (efficiency, costs, protection in the event of price fluctuations) + ۲ 2 efficiency Being attentive to the energy topic involves investments and stimulates innovation + ۲ Environmental Specific resource management policies trigger dynamics of efficiency, innovation and circularity-oriented models + ۲ 2 footprint The level of environmental impact influences corporate reputation + ۲ Natural Protecting biodiversity and ecosystems increases local reputation + resources and Laws and regulations concerning the protection of natural resources impact corporate activities and choices - ۲ biodiversity Local ecosystems provide services that contribute to business functioning - Sustainability of the supply chain Cooperation along the entire supply chain allows a better distribution of the value generated + ۲ ESG are selection criteria along the value chain - ۲ A "full" sustainability requires the alignment and collaboration of the entire supply chain - + Employees' Laws and regulations concerning the health and safety of workers impact on company choices + ۲ Employees' health and safety The management of workers' health and safety is a measure of how central they are to an organization + ۲ ก้ Well-Being, Having policies for diversity and inclusion impacts on the attractiveness, loyalty and engagement of employees - ۲ diversity and inclusion The well-being of employees (workplaces, benefits, flexibility)impacts on attractiveness and turnover - ۲ Human capital The level of individual skills impacts on company competitiveness + ۲ development Strategic human resources management impacts on business continuity and competitiveness - ۲ Corporate ethical principles determine the relationships of trust with its stakeholders + ۲ 5 Business ethics Ethics in business is a guideline to support the business decisions + ۲ Integration The integration of ESG aspects has impacts on governance systems (e.g. risk management) + ۲ of ESG aspects in corporate The integration of ESG aspects into governance has impacts on corporate competitiveness + ۲ governance The evolution of public/private requirements pushes organizations to adopt this approach + ۲ 5 Degulatory Regulatory violations undermine business continuity and its reputation + ۲ פ Regulatory compliance An approach that goes beyond compliance translates into a distinctive element (leadership) and innovation of the business model - ٥
+ΤΟΡΙΣ RELEVANT ELEMENTS ІМРАСТ WHERE THE IMPACT HAPPENS IN THE VALUE CHAIN IMPACT MATERIALITY FINANCIAL MATERIALITY Climate change (e.g. extreme events) produces impacts on the operational continuity of the organisation - ۲ Fight and adaptation to Institutional policies related to climate change promote regulations that have strategic and operational implications on the company - ♦ A climate change The market is progressively demanding a "zero-emission" product, which can lead to both advantages and disadvantages for the business - + Energy efficiency The energy management reflects on the operating costs (efficiency, costs, protection in the event of price fluctuations) + ۲ enciency Being attentive to the energy topic involves investments and stimulates innovation + ۲ EN VI NONVIEN LAL Environmental footprint Specific resource management policies trigger dynamics of efficiency, innovation and circularity-oriented models + ۲ Tootprint The level of environmental impact influences corporate reputation + ۲ Natural Protecting biodiversity and ecosystems increases local reputation + resources and Laws and regulations concerning the protection of natural resources impact corporate activities and choices - ۲ biodiversity Local ecosystems provide services that contribute to business functioning - ☀ Sustainability Cooperation along the entire supply chain allows a better distribution of the value generated + ۲ of the supply ESG are selection criteria along the value chain - ۲ chain A "full" sustainability requires the alignment and collaboration of the entire supply chain - + ļ Employees' Laws and regulations concerning the health and safety of workers impact on company choices + ۲ health and safety The management of workers' health and safety is a measure of how central they are to an organization + ۹ - กั Well-Being, Having policies for diversity and inclusion impacts on the attractiveness, loyalty and engagement of employees - ۲ diversity and inclusion The well-being of employees (workplaces, benefits, flexibility)impacts on attractiveness and turnover - ۲ Human capital The level of individual skills impacts on company competitiveness + ۲ development Strategic human resources management impacts on business continuity and competitiveness - ۲ Corporate ethical principles determine the relationships of trust with its stakeholders + ۲ 5 Business ethics Ethics in business is a guideline to support the business decisions + ۲ Integration The integration of ESG aspects has impacts on governance systems (e.g. risk management) + ۲ of ESG aspects in corporate The integration of ESG aspects into governance has impacts on corporate competitiveness + ۲ governance The evolution of public/private requirements pushes organizations to adopt this approach + ۲ 5 Development Regulatory violations undermine business continuity and its reputation + ۲ 2 Regulatory compliance An approach that goes beyond compliance translates into a distinctive element (leadership) and innovation of the business model - ٥